The highest profits you’ll ever see are with a consulting business

 The type of business you own is an important distinction to make early on because it’ll help you become productive and profitable sooner.
-Over at CoCommercial, an online community I’m part of, we talk a lot about offers, pricing and models.
+In my online communities, we talk a lot about offers, pricing and models.

 And in these conversations we are speaking about a few main things – delivering our best value – as efficiently as possibly, how to attract & enrol clients and what to price our offers.
 These decisions are oh-so-closely related …